d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 is $c_o\times c_i\times k_h\times k_w$.
 In cross-correlation operations,
-the result on each output channel is calculated from the convolution kernel corrsponding to that output channel and takes input from all channels in the input array.
+the result on each output channel is calculated from the convolution kernel corresponding to that output channel and takes input from all channels in the input array.

 We implement a cross-correlation function